NKeepCleaner/PrivacyPolicy/Privacy Policy.md

 N-KeepCleaner collects all installed application information on your device.
 It loads app name, package name, and app icon for these functions:

-- Show app name and icon on main screen
 - Optimize apps with package name
 - Show app name and icon while optimizing